DomFord/domford.net/content/post/fictional-games-cfp/index.md

 ---
 title: Call for papers – Special issue on fictional games and fictional game studies
-subtitle: Eludamos special issue call for papers
-date: 2021-02-21T11:10:44.554Z
 summary: Along with Stefano Gualeni and Riccardo Fassone, I am editing a special issue of Eludamos on fictional games and fictional game studies.
-draft: false
-featured: true
-authors:
+date: 2024-02-16
+tags:
+  - call for papers
+  - fictional games

-- admin
+  - special issue
 image:
-  focal_point: Smart
-  preview_only: false
-  caption:
+  caption: ''
-  alt_text:

 ---

 [See this call on the _Eludamos_ website.](https://eludamos.org/index.php/eludamos/announcement/view/117)